Skip to article frontmatterSkip to article content

 DeepSeek-R1 is best understood as a reasoning-first model that prioritizes structured, multi-step thinking over speed or stylistic fluency.
 It performs especially well on mathematics, logic, and problems that benefit from explicit intermediate reasoning, often matching or exceeding larger generalist models on reasoning benchmarks.

 This comes at the cost of verbosity and latency: the model tends to produce longer responses and can feel slow or inefficient for simple queries.
-Its strengths make it well suited for research, theorem-style problem solving, and analytical tasks, but it is less compelling for casual dialogue, creative writing, or lightweight instruction following where faster, more concise models feel smoother.
+Its strengths make it well suited for research, theorem-style problem solving, and analytical tasks, but it is less compelling for casual dialogue, creative writing, or lightweight instruction.

 In my experience this model probably has less guardrails than the others mentioned here, and will speak it’s “mind” on most topics.
-Definitely a great candidate for complex strategy, analysis, and ethics experiments.
+This makes it a great candidate for complex strategy, logical analysis, and ethics experiments!

 !ollama show deepseek-r1